antoine-coulon/skott/README.md

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

 ✅ Builtin **watch mode** updating the graph when file changes are detected.
 It works with all display modes (webapp and all CLIs visualization modes).
+Support all options of file ignoring/filtering from skott.

 ✅ File tree traversal supports **ignore pattern** and **Git ignored files** (via `.gitignore` files)